Belgium

 Belgium adheres to the European vision, that recognises eInvoicing and eProcurement as a source of significant efficiency increase.

-According to studies ordered by the Belgian Service for Administrative Simplification, converting the one billion invoices exchanged in Belgium each year into effective eInvoices is expected to generate savings of at least €3,5 billion per year.
-Consequently, the Belgian public sector takes many measures to stimulate generalisation of eInvoicing.
+According to studies ordered by the Belgian Service for Administrative Simplification (FPS BOSA), converting the one billion invoices exchanged in Belgium each year into effective eInvoices is expected to generate savings of at least €3,5 billion per year.
+Consequently, the Belgian public sector takes many measures to stimulate the generalisation of eInvoicing.

 About the use of Peppol